kibarik/vibe-coding-research/SECURITY.md

 ## 🔒 Security Best Practices for Users

-When using this template for your own projects:
+When contributing to this project:

 1. **Never commit API keys** - Use environment variables and .env files
 2. **Review all dependencies** - Run security audits regularly